 - The East Anglia One offshore wind farm in the UK required the largest alternating current (AC) offshore substation ever built.

-- Beyond UNFCCC process, Iberdrola is fully engaged with an ambitious approach in the global climate agenda through intense participation in the main global alliances and organizations: United Nations Global Compact (patronage of climate action platform “Pathways to Low-Carbon and Resilient Development”); World Business Council for Sustainable Development; Corporate Leaders Group; Powering Past Coal Alliance; Carbon Pricing Leadership Coalition and European Climate Foundation.
+- Beyond UNFCCC process, Iberdrola is fully engaged with an ambitious approach in the global climate agenda through intense participation in the main global alliances and organizations: United Nations Global Compact (LEAD company and patronage of climate action platform “Business Ambition for Climate and Health”); World Business Council for Sustainable Development; Corporate Leaders Group; Powering Past Coal Alliance; Energy Transition Commission, European Climate Foundation and Carbon Pricing Leadership Coalition.

 - Iberdrola is active member of CO2 Carbon Pricing Leadership Coalition – CPLC (World Bank) and participated in the Carbon Pricing Corridors project (promoted by CDP, We Mean Business and the Carbon Pricing Leadership Coalition) that, provided market insights into the future impact of carbon pricing and explored the carbon-related price signals that would decarbonize electricity generation and heavy industry through the short to medium-term (2020, 2025, 2030 and 2035) and help deliver a sub-2°C world as defined by the Paris Agreement.